Narromine to Narrabri site investigations update

-Inland Rail contractors will be in the Narromine to Narrabri project area in the coming months, working to collect information to inform project planning.
+Inland Rail contractors will be in the Narromine to Narrabri project area in the coming months, collecting information to inform project planning.

 These investigations have been prioritised for completion over the next two years to enable us to better understand construction scope, cost and schedule of the Narromine to Narrabri section of Inland Rail.